-Getting It Right First Time (GIRFT) is a national programme, created and led by consultant orthopaedic surgeon Professor Tim Briggs, working with frontline clinicians to identify and reduce unwarranted variations in service delivery and clinical practice.
+Getting It Right First Time (GIRFT) is a national clinical programme, created and led by consultant orthopaedic surgeon Professor Tim Briggs, working with frontline clinicians to identify and reduce unwarranted variations in service delivery and clinical practice.
 The clinicians involved with the GIRFT programme are all specialists in the area they are reviewing.
-Currently 35 surgical and medical specialties are being reviewed.
-The aim is to improve the quality of medical and clinical care within the NHS through deeper insight of performance, informed by data analysis across a range of metrics.
+There are 35 surgical and medical specialties being reviewed as part of the programme.
+The aim is to improve the quality of surgical and medical care within the NHS through deeper insight of performance and outcomes, informed by data analysis across a range of metrics.

 GIRFT methodology identifies changes that will help improve care and patient outcomes.
-The programme delivers individual trust-level data packs and a national report with a set of recommendations for each specialty it reviews, aimed at improving quality of care and also reducing expenditure on complications, litigation, procurement and unproven treatment.
+The programme delivers individual trust-level data packs and a national report with a set of recommendations and actions for each specialty it reviews.
+It also aims to reduce expenditure on complications, litigation, procurement and unproven treatment.

-It is a partnership between the Royal National Orthopaedic Hospital NHS Trust (RNOH), which hosted the pilot orthopaedic programme, and the Operational Productivity Directorate of NHS Improvement (NHSI).
+It is a partnership between the Royal National Orthopaedic Hospital NHS Trust (RNOH), which hosted the pilot orthopaedic programme, and NHS Improvement (NHSI).

 The GIRFT programme is one of NHS Improvement’s workstreams, under the Operational Productivity directorate, designed to improve NHS productivity and efficiency in response to the Lord Carter Review.